Hurricane Recovery News

 To St Maarten: 11:15 AM, 1:30 PM, 3:30 PM & 4:30 PM

-On St Maarten, since the St Maatern-Anguilla Dock (near SXM Airport) is still out of servcie, boats will be operating from the Simpson Bay Police Station, near the Simpson Bay Bridge.
+On St Maarten, since the St Maatern-Anguilla Dock (near SXM Airport) is still out of service, boats will be operating from the Simpson Bay Police Station, near the Simpson Bay Bridge.
+Please note that transfers between SXM Airport and the Police dock are NOT INCLUDED in the Funtime Charters ticket price.
+A Transfer Service is however available, but must be paid for locally (cash only) = US$8.00 per person

 St. Martin Airport Services News